 Liberty Cap, Psilocybe semilanceata

-The Fly Agaric is generally common and numerous where it grows.
+The fly agaric is generally common and numerous where it grows.
 The fruiting bodies emerge from the soil looking like en egg.
 As the mushroom grows it changes in shape and in color.
-The cap changes from a spherical shape to a more plate-like, flat shape as they mature.
-The white coloration begins to fade away as the red begins to show through.
+The cap changes from a spherical shape to a more plate-like, flat shape as it matures.
+The white color begins to fade away as the red begins to show through.

-The American Chestnut was very prevalent in this area in the early 1900’s they were valued both for they lumber and for the nuts which they produced.
-In 1904 A Chinese Chestnut was brought over from Asia and planted in the Bronx Zoo unknown to everyone at the time the Chinese Chestnut carried with it a fungus known today as the chestnut blight.
-If you are lucky you may still find a American chestnut in the woods today, how every they usually die right after they reproduce when they are the most weak.
+The American chestnut was very prolific in this area in the early 1900s.
+They were valued both for their lumber and for their nuts.
+In 1904, a Chinese chestnut was brought from Asia and planted in the Bronx Zoo.
+At that time, no one knew the Chinese chestnut carried with it a fungus known today as the chestnut blight.
+If you are lucky, you may still find a American chestnut in the woods today.
+Often, they die right after they reproduce when the tree is at its weakest.